anyakhatri/Personalize-Recommendations-and-Emails-with-Bedrock/README.md

 2. Delete the Amazon S3 bucket used for storing the interaction dataset
 3. Delete the Amazon Personalize dataset group, solution, and other related resources

-# Running the Notebooks
-To run the notebooks, follow these steps:

-Clone the repository or download the notebooks to your local machine.
-1. Open the Jupyter Notebook environment.
-2. Navigate to the directory containing the notebooks.
-3. Run the notebooks in the following order:

-(1) Dataset filtering
-(2) Personalization
-(3) Bedrock Implementation
-(4) Cleanup
-Note: Make sure to update the notebook cells with your AWS credentials and resource names (e.g., S3 bucket names, DynamoDB table names) before running them.